standardebooks/tools/README.md

 ### Code style

-- In general we follow a relaxed version of [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+- In general, we follow a relaxed version of [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 In particular, we use tabs instead of spaces, and there is no line length limit.

 - Always use the `regex` module instead of the `re` module.